 In similar with fundraising, also winning startup competitions is not all about your numbers or technical value proposition.
 Rather, it has so much psychology and impulse to it.

 To win a competition, you have to first appear in the eyes of the judges as a legitimate winner.
 As the one who deserves to win.

 Winning startup competitions distinguishes you from the crowd.
 It sends a signal to the risk-capital community: We are not just one another startup.
 We stand out!
 We are on the road to success!

 As a rule of thumb, before investors make an investment, they like to monitor their candidates for quite a while.
 They like to see that startups deliver over time.
 One thing they look at, is called “traction”.
 Traction could be seen in the market-validation, in sales, or in successfully obtaining other goals or key milestones.

-“ok guys, you monitored us for quite a while now.
+One you win, you could communicate with your VC to create the sense of: “ok guys, you monitored us for quite a while now.
 Our market validation is consistent.
 We obtained key milestones such as… We are an alumni of an accelerator program; And now we even won a startup competition.”

 Simply put, winning competitions is also a form of traction.
 It’s a statement: We are investment-worthy and now, more than ever, investors see that”.

 Winning startup competitions is a form of traction.
 It can somewhat compensate for lack of other forms of traction.
 Or it could add to the traction you already demonstrate.
 Winning can motivate investors to stop sitting on the fence, and take an action.